JNRowe/jnrowe.github.io/articles/tips/Making_a_nice_home.rst

 See :gist:`208210`

 If we call the above :file:`Makefile` from our :command:`git` hooks after any pull or merge we always have up to date processed versions of documents.
+It is like having a personal web viewable wiki, but without having to use an awful markup language.

 .. _git: http://www.git-scm.com/
 .. _make: http://www.gnu.org/software/make/make.html